ikostan/Exercism_Python_Track/README.md

 This repo uses [flake8](http://flake8.readthedocs.org/en/latest/) with default settings to enforce the coding standard.

-### Setting up Python3 virtual environment on Windows machine:
+### Setting up Python3 virtual environment on Windows machine

  1. open CMD
  2. navigate to project directory, for example:<br/>